Karnataka MLAs disqualification case: Here's a timeline

 Jul 19: Karnataka Congress moves SC contending its order was coming in way of party issuing whip to its legislators in the ongoing trust vote.

 Jul 22: Congress-JD(S) government collapsed after confidence motion moved by CM H D Kumaraswamy was defeated in the assembly.
-Jul 25: Speaker disqualifies three MLAs under the anti-defection law.

-Jul 26: Karnataka BJP stalwart B S Yediyurappa sworn in as CM for fourth time.
+Jul 26: Karnataka BJP stalwart B S Yediyurappa sworn in as CM for the fourth time.

 Jul 28: Speaker disqualifies 14 more MLAs under the anti-defection act till the end of the current term of the assembly in 2023.